cckuailong/simHtml/README.md

 # HTML Similarity

-This package provides a set of functions to measure the similarity between web pages.
+This package provides functions to measure the similarity between web pages.

 ## Install